Aaron-Bopp/TIM/10_Sources/Mental Health/videoBreaking the Cycle of Overthinking.md

     - Ignoring it is his way of controlling it
         - ignore is really not letting it into your mind
         - zoning out is ignoring
-- #Ref/DrK "If your mind is doing something there's a damn good reason for it"
+- DrK "If your mind is doing something there's a damn good reason for it"
 - Anxious [[parents]] breed anxious children. [[anxiety]]
     - There was a study that gave [[anxiety]] meds to [[parents]] and the kids got the same benefit as meds